 One of the ways he makes an impact stitch by stitch is through charity work: By selling his creations and donating proceeds to Roots Ethiopia, he has raised enough money to build a school library in the community where he was born.
 Next, he’s fundraising for a science lab.
 “My parents always instilled in me and my two siblings that giving back is very important,” he says.
 “Those kids [in Ethiopia] would have been my classmates and peers if I weren’t adopted.”

 He also hopes that others can find fulfillment in crochet.
 He’s taught several classmates how to do it, and his second book, Giving Back Crochet, full of patterns and instructions, comes out on June 26.
 For beginners, he recommends starting off with a larger crochet hook and a thicker yarn, which makes the process go faster, but above all he suggests people keep in mind why they’re crocheting in the first place.
 “You can make projects to give to others, and that makes you feel so good that it encourages you to move forward,” he says.

-While Jonah sells a portion of the many crocheted items he makes, he keeps some for himself and gives away more to his loved ones—like the Black Lives Matter blanket, which he made for Mercy, so she could fall asleep wrapped in its message every night.
+While Jonah sells a portion of the many crocheted items he makes, he keeps some for himself and gives away more to his loved ones—like the Black Lives Matter blanket.
 “With every stitch, there’s a little piece of love that goes in there, and that adds all the meaning,” he says.
 “It’s not just crochet; it’s the work and the love that gets put into it.”

 It’s hammer time: Follow @reno_notebook for easy rental updates, clever DIYs, and tips to nail your next project.